 Twitter is very fluid.
 Your tweets can disappear from a viewer’s stream as quickly as they appeared, depending on the number of people that person is following.
 So don’t assume that everybody who follows you saw each one of your tweets just because you posted it.

 This is where a little experience over time will help you.
 You’ll begin to intuitively know how often to repeat (or rephrase) something and tweet it again.
 Do it too much and your followers will tire of you.
 Too little, and they’ll rarely see you at all and never get to know you.
 Patience, grasshopper.
 You’ll get the hang of it.

 This is one place where a Twitter strategy becomes a little tricky.
 “Interesting” means different things to different people.
 Are links to funny dental YouTube videos interesting?
 Are quotes from famous people interesting?
 Is the latest gossip about a movie star interesting?
 When it comes to deciding on the “interesting” things to share on Twitter you must develop your own strategy—your own comfort level.
 Here are a few rules of thumb… 1) When in doubt, don’t.
 2) Be thoughtful and professional.
 3) It’s OK to be human.

 It doesn’t matter if those you engage with don’t engage back.
 Get over it, quick.
 Twitter is not the place to be proud about who acknowledges you and who doesn’t.
 Make the decision now to always be benevolent.
 Over time, it absolutely will come back.

 How Some CEOs Are Using Twitter

-A recent Businessweek article talks about the ways corporate CEOs are using Twitter.
-Since you’re the CEO of your practice, you may find it interesting.
+Since you’re the CEO of your dental practice marketing, you may find it interesting.
 See if you can adopt some of their thinking into your Twitter understanding and strategy.